-The District's contractually required contribution rate for fiscal year ended June 30, 2015 was 20.50% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+The District's contractually required contribution rate for fiscal year ended June 30, 2016, was 25.0% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The rate was certified by the PSERS Board of Trustees.
-Contributions to the pension plan from the District were \$4,696,902 for the year ended June 30, 2015.
+Contributions to the pension plan from the District were \$5,834,012 for the year ended June 30, 2016.

 The District is also required to contribute a percentage of covered payroll to PSERS for healthcare insurance premium assistance.
-For the year ended June 30, 2015, the contribution rate was 0.90 percent of covered payroll and the District contributed \$206,205.
+For the year ended June 30, 2016, the contribution rate was 0.84 percent of covered payroll and the District contributed \$196,023.

 Under the current legislation, the Commonwealth of Pennsylvania reimburses the District for no less than onehalf of the employer contributions made, including contributions related to pension and healthcare.
-The total reimbursement recognized by the District for the year ended June 30, 2015 was \$2,897,878.
+This arrangement does not meet the criteria of a special funding situation in accordance with GASB Standards.
+Therefore, the net pension liabilities and related pension expense represent 100 percent of the District's share of these amounts.
+The total reimbursement recognized by the District for the year ended June 30, 2016, was \$3,909,456.